Physical Item Borrowing

 Styberg Library & Northwestern Library Borrowing Policies for Faculty

 - Maximum number of items: 500

-Faculty may request Northwestern Library items be sent over to The Styberg Library circulation desk for pick up.
-You'll receive an email when the item has arrived, usually within 1-2 days.
+Faculty may request Styberg Library items to be placed on the hold shelf for them.
+Faculty may also request Northwestern Library items to be sent over to The Styberg Library circulation desk for pick up.
+You will receive an email when the item has arrived, usually within 1-3 days.

 Managing Your Library Account Online

 Get information on managing your USearch Account online, including online renewals, and special functions such as saving your searches and email alerts.

 If the item you need is not available through our Styberg/Northwestern library system, we'll be happy to facilitate an interlibrary loan for you from another library.
 Simply fill out the form below and we'll get back to you shortly.
 Turnaround time is usually about 10 days and loan periods vary per lending library.